 Full autonomy is a trade-off

 Fast forward to early 2018.
-Spotify has 140 million subscribers in 61 countries.
+Spotify has 140 million users in 61 countries.
 It has announced an IPO at a $20 billion valuation.
-Engineering is now 150 teams and 700 people.
-In total, Spotify employs over 2,500 people: the organization is no longer a startup, it’s a global enterprise.
+Engineering and R&D is now 180 teams and 1,800 people.
+In total, Spotify employs over 3,500 people: the organization is no longer a startup, it’s a global enterprise.

 A lot has gone really well.
 The culture is known for a high level of empowerment and trust, a focus on personal development, and is known for its sense of purpose.
 Teams are fully empowered to fulfill their mission and have the freedom to act independently.
 But as Joakim Sundén pointed out, it is far from an agile nirvana.